m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 The variant of the Information Bottleneck that we use has been explored in the machine learning literature by \citet{strouse2017deterministic} and dubbed the ``Deterministic Information Bottleneck'' because, in the setting studied by \citet{strouse2017deterministic}, it results in codes that are a deterministic function of the information to be expressed.
 We use this version of the Information Bottleneck because (1) it has been proposed in previous literature as a generic formalization of efficiency \citep{ferreri2003least}, and (2) it is not clear what would count as the three variables $Y$, $X$, and $\hat{X}$ in our setting.
 In our setting we have unordered tree structures $\mathcal{T}$ to be conveyed, and utterances $\mathcal{U}$ representing them.
 It is not currently clear what would count as a third variable for the application of the standard Information Bottleneck, although we believe such formulations may be fruitful in the future.

-%We assume deterministic grammars that transduce every underlying syntactic structure into one surface order; our model therefore corresponds to the deterministic version of the Information Bottleneck, which arises when the encoder is deterministic, and which uses the entropy as the complexity measure~\cite{strouse2017deterministic}.

 A few other approaches to formalizing efficiency share the mutual information term for informativity in (\ref{eq:eff-general}), while using complexity measures that are not explicitly information-theoretic.
 In studies of semantic typology by \citet{regier2007color, xu2014numeral, xu2016historical}, the complexity function is the number of different forms.
 As the entropy of a finite and uniform distribution is the logarithm of the number of objects, this complexity function arises from the entropy measure $\operatorname{H}[S]$~(\ref{eq:eff-general}) in the special case where all forms are used at equal frequency.
-%In \citet{kemp2012kinship} it is the complexity of defining the concepts that are encoded.
-%The number of forms is not applicable as a complexity metric in our case, as languages will typically have infinitely many sentences.
-%As the logarithm of the number of forms upper-bounds the entropy, entropy $\operatorname{H}[S]$ can nevertheless be seen as a generalization of
 Notably, the models of \citet{regier2007color} and \citet{xu2016historical} have since been reformulated successfully in the Information Bottleneck formalism \cite{zaslavsky2018efficient, zaslavsky2019semantic}, bringing them even closer to our formalization of efficiency.

 \paragraph{Relation to Models of Language Evolution}